gabsillis/iceicle/doc/index.rst

 .. note::
-   This order must be between 0 and MAX_POLYNOMIAL_ORDER (see ``build_config.hpp``) because the polynomials use integer templates for the order provide optimization opportunities
+   This order must be between 0 and MAX_POLYNOMIAL_ORDER (see ``build_config.hpp``) because the polynomials use integer templates for the order to provide optimization opportunities

 ================
 Conservation Law